DMSinha/Excel-Finance-Analytics/README.md

 1. Created DAX Measures for COGS, GROSS MARGIN, GM%.<br>
 2. Formatted the Pivot Table with Conditional formatting in 3 color scale.<br>

+Report
+1. By Fiscal Year
+2. By Quarters
+3. By Months
+4. By Market